dokuwiki/docker/README.md

 ## How this image handles user data

 Besides the obvious page and media data, extensions and configuration need to be persisted over container replacements.
-However it needs to be differentiated between user installed extensions and configuration and bundled extensions and configuration.
+However, it needs to be differentiated between user installed extensions and configuration and bundled extensions and configuration.

 This image uses a single storage volume for all user data.